 So you have a pillow that is fresh out of the washing machine?
 But something rather unexpected happens… The dryer breaks down, and you are stuck with a dripping wet pillow.
 Or maybe you don’t have access to a dryer and wonder if it is possible to dry a pillow without using one.

 Yes, not having a dryer is not the end of the world.
-There are quite a number of smart alternatives to dry pillows, read on for more!
+There are quite a number of smart alternatives to dry your pillows, read on!

 TABLE OF CONTENTS

-All right, let us now get into the various alternatives to dry a pillow without the dryer.
-The basic idea here is – Find an alternate source of heat and air to dry the pillow faster.
+All right, let us now get into the various ways to dry a pillow without the dryer.
+The basic idea here is – Find an alternate source of heat to dry the pillow faster.

-If you have a washer-dryer combo, there won’t be any headaches… But I guess that is most likely not the case.
+If you have a washer-dryer combo, there won’t be as much headache… But I guess that is most likely not the case.
 So if your washing machine has a (slow) spin-dry mode, go ahead and use it on the pillow.
 It is not able to fully dry the pillow, but it can at least get to the point of “not soaking wet”.

-- As in the above introduction, just put the pillow in a sunny well-ventilated spot and let nature do its magic.
+- Just put the pillow in a sunny well-ventilated spot and let nature do its magic.

 - It is OK to let pillows dry indoors too, just make sure that the area is well-ventilated.
 Also, use an “indoor drying” detergent to wash the pillow.